awsdocs/amazon-ecs-developer-guide/doc_source/check-service-role.md

 1. In the navigation pane, choose **Roles**\.

 1. Search the list of roles for `ecsServiceRole`\.
-If the role does not exist, see [Amazon ECS Service Scheduler IAM Role](service_IAM_role.md) to create the role\.
+If the role does not exist, see [Service Scheduler IAM Role](ecs-legacy-iam-roles.md#service_IAM_role) to create the role\.
 If the role does exist, select the role to view the attached policies\.

 1. Choose **Permissions**\.